Top 5 VMware Backup Solutions to Protect Your VMs for Free

 Create a VMware ESXi backup task

-• Schedule: choosing to perform full, differential or incremental backup, and automate execution daily, weekly or monthly according to the frequency you specified.
+• Schedule: Choose to perform full, differential, or incremental backup, and automate execution daily, weekly or monthly according to the frequency you specified.

 Schedule type